-This stark arrangement of gleaming modernist temples houses some of Manhattan’s most important performance companies: the New York Philharmonic, the New York City Ballet and the iconic Metropolitan Opera House, whose lobby's interior walls are dressed with brightly saturated murals by painter Marc Chagall.
-Various other venues are tucked in and around the 16-acre campus, including a theater, two film-screening centers and the renowned Juilliard School.
+This stark arrangement of gleaming modernist temples houses some of Manhattan’s most important performance companies: the New York Philharmonic, the New York City Ballet and the Metropolitan Opera.
+The lobby of the iconic Opera House is dressed with brightly saturated murals by painter Marc Chagall.
+Various other venues are tucked in and around the 16-acre campus, including a theater, two film-screening centers and the renowned Juilliard School for performing arts.

-A survey of the three classic buildings surrounding the central Revson Fountain is a must: the Metropolitan Opera, David Geffen Hall (known as Avery Fisher Hall until 2015) and the David H Koch Theater, the latter designed by Philip Johnson.
+A survey of the three classic buildings surrounding the central Revson Fountain is a must: the Metropolitan Opera House, David Geffen Hall (known as Avery Fisher Hall until 2015) and the David H Koch Theater, the latter designed by Philip Johnson.
 (These are all located on the main plaza at Columbus Ave, between 62nd and 65th Sts.)
-The Revson Fountain is spectacular in the evenings, when it puts on Las Vegas–like water choreography lit up on summer evenings (daily; usually timed around the beginning and ending of performances).
+The Revson Fountain is spectacular, particularly its Las Vegas–like water choreography lit up on summer evenings (daily; usually timed around the beginning and ending of performances).

 Of the refurbished structures, there are a number that are worth examining, including Alice Tully Hall, now displaying a very contemporary translucent, angled facade, and the David Rubenstein Atrium.

-On any given night, there are at least 10 performances happening throughout Lincoln Center – and even more in summer, when Lincoln Center Out of Doors (a series of dance and music concerts) and Midsummer Night Swing (ballroom dancing under the stars) lure those who love parks and culture.
+On any given night, there are a variety of performances across genres happening throughout Lincoln Center – and even more in summer, when Lincoln Center Out of Doors (a series of free dance and music concerts) and Midsummer Night Swing (social dance under the stars) lure those who love parks and culture.
 For details on seasons, tickets and programming – which runs the gamut from opera to dance to theater to ballet – check the website.